 In late 2016, Canada and the majority of its provinces agreed to the Pan-Canadian Framework on Clean Growth and Climate Change ("Framework").
 Pursuant to the Framework, provincial jurisdictions have the flexibility to implement a variety of carbon regimes ranging from price-based regimes involving a carbon tax, to performance-based emissions regimes involving emissions intensity and cap and trade.
-Because of this flexibility, provincial legislation is expected to play a significant role with respect to the Corporation's facilities.
+Because of this flexibility, provincial legislation plays a significant role with respect to the Corporation's facilities.

 The Greenhouse Gas Pollution Pricing Act ("GGPPA") implements the Framework.
 The provisions of the GGPPA are intended to serve as a regulatory backstop in the event a province does not otherwise implement an adequate provincial GHG regime.
-It is comprised of two primary elements: (i) a charge on fossil fuels; and (ii) an output-based pricing system for large industrial emitters which involves payment for the portions of their emissions above an annual emissions limit.
-Pursuant to the Framework and the GGPPA, in the event a province does not implement an adequate GHG regime, the federal requirements involving the imposition of a charge on fossil fuels will apply, which requirements imposed a charge of \$40/tonne in 2021 and impose a charge of \$50/tonne in 2022.
-In addition, the federal government has announced, although not yet enacted, a strengthened climate plan entitled "A Healthy Environment and a Healthy Economy" under which the charge on fossil fuels is proposed to increase by an additional \$15/tonne each year from 2023 to 2030, resulting in a final proposed charge of \$170/tonne in 2030.
+It is comprised of two primary elements: (i) a charge on fossil fuels; and (ii) an output-based pricing system ("OBPS") for large industrial emitters which involves payment for the portions of their emissions above an annual emissions limit.
+Pursuant to the Framework and the GGPPA, in the event a province does not implement an adequate GHG regime, the federal requirements involving the imposition of a charge on fossil fuels will apply, which requirements imposed a charge of \$50/tonne in 2022 and impose a charge of \$65/tonne in 2023.
+As set out in the GGPPA, the carbon price will increase by \$15/tonne each year over the next seven years, resulting in a carbon price of \$170/tonne in 2030.

 Each of Saskatchewan, Ontario, and Alberta launched constitutional legal challenges to the validity of the GGPPA.
 On March 25, 2021, the Supreme Court of Canada ("SCC") rendered its decision on the constitutional challenges.
 The SCC upheld Canada's ability to implement minimum pricing standards for greenhouse gas emissions as a national backstop under the GGPPA in the event that a provincial carbon pricing program does not meet the GGPPA's stringency requirements.
-The Corporation continues to monitor the federal government's assessment of alternative carbon pricing systems for compliance with the GGPPA, while anticipating more carbon pricing consistency in provinces which do not have programs that meet the GGPPA's equivalency test.
+The Corporation continues to monitor the federal government's assessment of provincial alternative carbon pricing systems for compliance with the GGPPA, while anticipating more carbon pricing consistency in provinces which do not have programs that meet the GGPPA's equivalency test.

-Pursuant to the provisions of the GGPPA, Canada has proposed draft emission offset regulations.
-The proposed regulations enable federal emission offset credits to be used as compliance options for federal-regulated facilities.
-The proposed regulations also reference the possible use of provincial offset credits as 'recognized units' for compliance by federally regulated facilities, although the manner in which provincial offsets can be used under the federal system has not yet been clarified.
+Pursuant to the provisions of the GGPPA, Canada introduced emission offset credit system regulations ("Emission Offset Regulations") in June 2022.
+The Emission Offset Regulations enable federal emission offset credits to be used as compliance options for federal-regulated facilities.
+In addition, the Emission Offset Regulations reference the possible use of provincial offset credits as 'recognized units' for compliance by federally regulated facilities.
+However, the specific provincial offset protocols that will be recognized and the manner in which offset credits generated under recognized provincial offset protocols can be used under the federal system currently remain unclear.